 At The Law Offices of Rosina C. Stambaugh, we are ready to thoroughly review your case and determine whether or not you are able to successfully appeal your deportation order.
 Our York immigration lawyer uses extensive experience and in-depth knowledge of immigration law to obtain favorable results for our clients.

 In order to appeal your case, you must have a rational basis upon which to argue that the IJ made a legal error upon issuing an order of deportation.
 If the IJ overlooked or ignored important evidence, failed to properly consider testimony from one of your witnesses, or if an immigration court rule or procedure was used against you in an unfair manner, you may have legal grounds for an appeal.

-You have only 30 calendar days after the IJ’s decision, or after the date the IJ’s written decision was mailed to you, to send your Notice of Appeal to the Board of Immigration Appeals (BIA).
-Since you have a limited amount of time to appeal, it is imperative that you speak to Attorney Rosina Stambaugh.
+You have only 30 calendar days after the IJ’s oral decision (in court), or after the date the IJ’s written decision was mailed to you, to send your Notice of Appeal to the Board of Immigration Appeals (BIA).
+Procedures for filing an appeal with the BIA can be found in the “BIA Practice Manual.”

 Call (717) 921-4042 to Begin Your Appeal Today

 The law surrounding immigration and deportation is highly complex and the facts of each case present unique circumstances.
 Do not risk protecting your rights and future without the experienced legal assistance of our York immigration lawyer.